 Mermaids are real.
 I know because I lived with them during the 4 final days of the AIDA Depth World Championships which were held from the 7th to the 14th of September 2019 in Villefranche-sur-Mer, right next to Nice.
 Villefranche Bay is nicknamed the Bay of Legends due to its history of being the birthplace of apnea competition.
 AIDA (in French, “Association International Développement Apnée”, International Association for Development of Apnea) was created in Nice in 1992 by Loïc Leferme and Claude Chapuis, both record men in freediving.

 After diving in Nice this summer, I had the unique opportunity to join this exciting event.
 It was my first media accreditation for a sports competition.
 I felt a mix of excitement and amazement as I was on the media boat with the other journalists covering the championships.
-I knew nothing about Freediving competition, and in 4 days, the number of things I learnt was unbelievable.
-Here the most interesting findings I made.
+I knew nothing about the Freediving competition, and in 4 days, the number of things I learnt was unbelievable.
+I decided the best thing I could do was, to sum up on my diving blog the most interesting findings I made.

 Freediving competitions rules